How to Extract Followers from Any Twitter Account for Lead Gen

 Should I extract followers or following lists?

 Both have value.
-Follower lists show who's interested in an account.
+Follower lists show who is interested in an account.
 Following lists show what topics and people an account finds valuable.
 For lead gen, follower extraction typically yields better results.

 Start Extracting Twitter Leads Today

 Extracting followers from Twitter is one of the fastest ways to build a qualified sales pipeline.
 Your competitors have done the hard work of attracting your target audience.
-Now you can leverage that audience for your own outreach.
+Now you can leverage that audience, then enrich, score, and sequence it instead of letting it rot in a spreadsheet.

-- Today: Identify 3-5 competitor or industry accounts to extract from
+- Today: Identify 3 to 5 competitor or industry accounts to extract from (or run the free Buyer Signal Scan to validate your ICP first)

 - This week: Extract and clean your first batch of followers